 Sort out your student finances

 The fees you pay and the support available to you will depend on a number of different factors.
-Please visit our main fees and finance section to find out exactly how much you need to pay, and whether or not you are eligible to receive any support packages.
+Please visit our main fees and funding section to find out exactly how much you need to pay, and whether or not you are eligible to receive any support packages.

 You may wish to open up a student bank account in which to receive your loan instalments and budget for your expenditure.
 Most of the major high street banks are available in Wrexham town centre and there is plenty of advice online about which account is the best option.
-You can also open and manage a student back account online.
-Some may offer you incentives to open an account but make sure you don't get caught out with any hidden charges or catches.
+You can also open and manage a student bank account online.
+Some may offer you incentives to open an account but make sure that you don't get caught out with any hidden charges or catches.
 Read more in our student blog.

 Book your accommodation

 If you have additional needs and feel like you may be in need of extra support when starting university, please do let us know.
 Anything you tell us will be confidential and will not be shared without your permission.
-If you'd like to find out more about our services and the support we can offer, you can get in touch for an informal chat on 01978 293266 or email email@example.com
+If you'd like to find out more about our services and the support we can offer, you can get in touch with us for an informal chat on 01978 293266 or email firstname.lastname@example.org

 You can view more information about all of our support services including, academic support, careers, health & wellbeing and library services in our student support section.